jose-madridejos-gonzalez/Practical_work_2/README.md

-# Practical work 2 documentation
+# Practical work 2 documentation (Link to the web: https://jose-madridejos-gonzalez.github.io/Practical_work_2/)

 This is the repository for the webpage of the Practical work 2